bluebonnet-teams-2022/emergega.github.io/index.md

   2. “Population as of 2020” filter: Users can move the two sliders on the scale to set a population floor and ceiling that forms the range  determining what counties are displayed on the color map.
 Users can also insert population floor and ceiling manually.

-  3. The search bar allows users to directly enter the name of a county of interest to pinpoint it on the at least 40%, regardless of county          population size.
+  3. The search bar allows users to directly enter the name of a county of interest to pinpoint it on the map.